actions-marketplace-validations/Weibye_action-internal-link-consistency/README.md

 The primary user for this action is [Bevy](https://github.com/bevyengine/bevy), a game-engine written in rust, in order to make sure new files added to examples also gets added to the appropriate documentation.

 ### How it works
-1. Looks for files recursively within `source-path` and collects data about the files (source data).
+1. Looks for files recursively within `source` and collects data about the files (source data).
 2. Looks through the documents defined in `targets` and collects data about the links within them (target data).
 3. Cross references source and target data to ensure they agree on the same data.
 4. The action will fail if there are any inconsistencies found.